 Happy New Year!

-Please ensure swimming kits are in school in a bag with your child's name on in time for swimming on a Wednesday afternoon.
+Please ensure swimming kits are in school with your child's name on in time for swimming on a Wednesday afternoon.

 This week we will be revisiting prepositions and looking out for them within our class novel - The Iron Man.
 We have created some actions to help us to remember different prepositions and understand that they describe the position of where something is.
 We will be learning that you can replace the preposition in a sentence to change the meaning.